bootdotdev/blog/content/jobs/breaking-into-tech-hard-mode.md

 Yes!
 And you should probably be wary of that bias...

-But I will tell you that I didn't set out to prove that "Backend is a great choice" as I started putting this data together, my goal really was to find out which career path we should focus on teaching _next_ and I just happend to find some unexpected data and decided to share it here.
+But I will tell you that I didn't set out to prove that "Backend is a great choice" as I started putting this data together, my goal really was to find out which career path we should focus on teaching _next_ and I just happened to find some unexpected data and decided to share it here.
 In fact, something that's super inconvenient for me is that we decided months ago that data analysis would be our next learning path, and this data suggests that it's actually the _worst_ one for students to jump into...

 That said, there's another variable that's not captured here: _how hard it is to learn the skills_.
 Data analysis roles often require less study and training overall, which helps to explain why those courses would be so popular with students, especially those who are looking for a quick career change.

-So, I _really_ don't want anyone to make any multi-year career decitions based on this article alone... **do your own research!** The economy is in a crazy weird place right now, and has been for awhile.
+So, I _really_ don't want anyone to make any multi-year career decisions based on this article alone... **do your own research!** The economy is in a crazy weird place right now, and has been for a while.
 The only thing I can say for certain is that no matter which way you go about bettering yourself, _don't stop bettering yourself_!
 AI has been making a lot of waves and my biggest fear is that it's convinced entire swaths of people that _learning stuff is useless_, and that's just as false as it's always been.

 In the immortal words of The Hitchhiker's Guide to the Galaxy: _Don't Panic!_